blockchain-unica/rosetta-smart-contracts/contracts/decentralized_identity/readme.md

 - **Delegate validity check**.
 Actor: Owner2
 Using validDelegate, this action verifies that the delegation is valid within the validity term and not valid beyond the validity term.

-## Expected Features
+## Required functionalities

-- Abort conditions
+- Transaction revert
-- Hash
+- Hash on arbitrary messages
 - Versig on arbitrary messages
 - Dynamic data structures

 ## Implementations